Puerto Vallarta Gay Travel

 Mariscos el Guero: Seafood Tacos

 Mariscos el Guero is a superb alternative to traditional tacos, serving delicious seafood tacos and other traditional Mexican entrees.
-Super cheap (about $1 USD per taco) and undiscovered by tourists, Mariscos el Guero is definitely a restaurant worth trying, even if it’s for a snack.
+Super cheap (about $1 USD per taco) and undiscovered by tourists, Mariscos el Guero is definitely a restaurant worth trying.
 Note they’re closed on Wednesdays.

 Apaches Martini Bar: Rowdy Gay Hangout